nubart/blog-en/_posts/2017-12-08-how-to-get-visitor-data-museum.md

 Indeed, Nubart's audio guides serve as valuable mechanism for collecting important data for your museum.
 Following our metaphor, Nubart would be here your _flight attendant_.
 But Nubart achieves this automatically, without distracting your staff or bothering your visitor.

-To access the multilingual and multimedia content of Nubart’s audio guides, the visitor uses their own smartphone (BYOD or “bring your own device”).
+To access the multilingual and multimedia content of Nubart’s audio guides, the visitor uses their own smartphone (“bring your own device”, aka BYOD).
 This way, our system can capture very valuable data anonymously, complying with GDPR and all Data Protection laws.
 There’s no way we can reach the identity, numbers or accounts of the user through our audio guides.
 We can, however, find out the **country of origin of the visitor** and their preferred language, which are fundamentally important when focusing the marketing of the museum.
 Today, some traditional audio guides (devices) also